Tropical Storm Karen (2019): Trinidad and Tobago

 On September 22, a Tropical Storm Warning was issued for Trinidad and Tobago.
 However, the warning was discontinued just a few hours later.
 The entire country was placed under a red alert due to the storm.
 Regional corporations handed out sandbags in parts of eastern and southern Trinidad.
 Some sports games were delayed or cancelled due to the storm.
 Caribbean Airlines cancelled numerous flights in the country.
 Residents of the country were asked to avoid floodwaters for health and safety reasons.

 Heavy rainfall caused flash flooding across Trinidad and Tobago.
 Severe flooding was reported in southwestern Tobago and Scarborough.
-In Trinidad, the Sandy River overtopped its bank, causing flooding in Mason Hall.
+In Tobago, the Sandy River overtopped its bank, causing flooding in Mason Hall.
 Nearby, a mudslide caused a road to shut down and a house was destroyed.
 In Plymouth, seven boats sank after Jetty was damaged.
 In Mt.
 Lambert, fields were inundated by floodwaters.
 However, most of Trinidad was spared from major damage.
 Some of the worst impacts in the country were located in Tobago.
 A road in Tobago was littered with downed trees and utility poles.
-During the storm, eight boats were destroyed in Roxborough, causing more than $50,000 TTD ($7,400 USD) in damage.
-The Tobago Emergency Management Agency (TEMA) stated that Karen caused $24 million TTD ($3.53 million USD) in damage in Tobago.
+During the storm, 11 boats were destroyed in Roxborough, causing more than TT$1 million (US$148,000) in damage.
+The Tobago Emergency Management Agency (TEMA) stated that Karen caused TT$24 million (US$3.54 million) in damage in Tobago.
 TEMA also stated that it had received 88 reports of incidents related to Tropical Storm Karen.